Apple CEO: cash discussions intensifying

 "It is not new that we are discussing it.
 It is being discussed more and in more detail."

+"Apple doesn't do hobbies as a general rule," he said.
+"With Apple TV, despite the barriers in that market, for those of us who use it, we've always thought there was something there, and if we kept following our intuition and kept pulling that string, we might find something larger."

+He declined to say whether Apple is planning a major push into television.

-Addressing another issue that persistently crops up on public forums, Cook stressed that the iPhone and iPad maker takes labor conditions in its globe-spanning supply chain seriously, addressing persistent criticism that its production partners may be mistreating workers.
+Addressing persistent criticism that Apple's partners may mistreat their workers, Cook stressed that the iPhone and iPad maker takes labor conditions in its globe-spanning supply chain seriously.

-Cook, who took over from Silicon Valley icon Steve Jobs after his October death, said his company had a very "granular-level" understanding of its partners' treatment of workers.

 Apple said on Monday the U.S. non-profit labor group Fair Labor Association has begun an "unprecedented" inspection of working conditions at its main contract manufacturers, including Foxconn's plants in southern China, as the maker of the iPhone continues to grapple with persistent image problems there.